-Each domain includes summary dashboards that give an overview of security metrics, along with search views to drill down to more detailed information.
+Each domain includes summary dashboards that give an overview of important security metrics, along with search views that make it possible to drill down to more detailed information.
 These views act as interactive starting points to investigate and explore the data to discover abnormal behavior.

-An SA provide the intermediary knowledge and normalization layer used by the DA.
+The SA's provide the intermediary knowledge and normalization layer used by the DA's.
 The SA layer is responsible for the schemas used to map data sources into the Common Information Model for analysis through data models.
 They also host the information about assets and identities along with the searches to correlate that data and provide alerts and other events to the domains.

 - Threat Intelligence

 - Access Protection

 The TA's or add-ons provides a layer of abstraction that forms the link between data from specific technologies such as McAfee data or Juniper firewall logs and the higher-level configurations in the Enterprise Security app.
 They also contain search-time knowledge mappings that assign fields and tags to the data to be used by the higher-level search layer.